tnmy44/gitlab-analytics/transform/snowflake-dbt/models/sources/commonroom/commonroom.md

 {% docs _uploaded_at %}

 A moment when the record was uploaded into Snowflake.
-Stored in TIMESTAMP format.
+Stored in the `TIMESTAMP` format.

 {% enddocs %}